registerguard/custom.rg.Scraper/README.md

 ## About:

-"Scraper" class for Intersystems Caché - World's fastest high performance object database.
+"Scraper" class for [Digital Technology International](http://dtint.com/)'s [ContentPublisher](http://dtint.com/Solutions/ContentPublisher) CMS which is built on Intersystems Caché, the world's fastest high performance object database.

 If you imporve upon this code and/or have feedback, __please__ contact me: